cody-reese/SOC-homelab-write-up/readme.md

-# Creating a Homelab for Network Monitoring and Security Analysis

-Welcome to the guide on creating a Cybersecurity Homelab focused on detection and monitoring.
-Due to recent updates and changes in software components, I’m unable to offer technical support for this lab at the moment.
-However, keep an eye out for a future, scalable version of this lab in the cloud!

 ## Introduction

-Applying cybersecurity principles can be daunting without a practical and secure environment.
+Applying cybersecurity principles can be challenging without a practical and secure environment.
 This homelab aims to bridge that gap by guiding you through the setup, optimization, and securing of a small-scale IT infrastructure.
 The skills and knowledge you gain here are directly applicable to larger, enterprise-level systems.

 ## What is a Homelab?